eclipse-iceoryx/iceoryx2/internal/cpp_doc_generator/index.rst

 middleware.
 This library is designed to provide you with fast and reliable zero-copy and lock-free inter-process communication mechanisms.

+So if you want to communicate efficiently between multiple processes or applications iceoryx2 is for you.
+With iceoryx2, you can:

+* Send huge amounts of data using a publish/subscribe, request/response, pipeline or blackboard pattern, making it ideal for scenarios where large datasets need to be shared.
+* Exchange signals through events, enabling quick and reliable signaling between processes.

+iceoryx2 is based on a service-oriented architecture (SOA) and facilitates seamless inter-process communication (IPC).

-iceoryx2 is all about providing a seamless experience for inter-process communication, featuring versatile messaging patterns.
+It is all about providing a seamless experience for inter-process communication, featuring versatile messaging patterns.
 Whether you're diving into publish-subscribe, events, or the promise of upcoming features like request-response, pipelines, and blackboard, iceoryx2 has you covered.